Excel VBA to Loop Through Named Range (6 Suitable Examples)

 Next i

-Next, a For loop iterates over the range and gives output in the next column using the Ucase function.
+• Then a For loop iterates over the range and returns output in the next column using the Ucase function.

 Using Ucase Function

-Example 6: Loop Through Named Range Using Do Until Loop
+Example 6 – Using a Do Until Loop

-The Do Until loop allows to perform some action on each cell in the range until the end of the range.
-We can use this to loop through a named range.
-It will iterate the operation until the end of the named range.
+The Do Until loop allows performing some action on each cell in the range until the end of the range.

 VBA Code to Loop Through Named Range Using Do Until Loop